-For 2023, 2022, and 2021, state agency employers contributed 16.5% on all salary, and state employees contributed 3.5% on all salary.
+For 2024, 2023, and 2022, state agency employers contributed 16.50% on all salary, and state employees contributed 3.50% on all salary.

-Members have the option to elect to increase the benefit computation factor for all future service from 2.0% to 2.5%.
+Members have the option to elect to increase the benefit computation factor for all future service from 2.00% to 2.50%.
 The election is irrevocable, binding for all future employment under OPERS, and applies only to full years of service.
 Those who make the election pay the standard contribution rate plus an additional contribution rate, 2.91%, which is actuarially determined.
 The election is available for all state, county, and local government employees, except for elected officials and hazardous duty members.

-Contributions to OPERS by the Authority for 2023, 2022, and 2021 were as follows:
+Contributions to OPERS for the pension plan by the Authority for 2024, 2023, and 2022 were as follows: